DinoChiesa/ApigeeEdge-Java-WsSec-Signature/callout/README.md

 ## Note

-You cannot "pretty print" the signed payload and get a successful verification.
+In general, you cannot "pretty print" the signed payload and get a successful verification.
 Modifying the whitespace within the SignedInfo element in the header causes the signature verification to fail.

 A full signed payload looks like this: